NivekNey/NivekNey.github.io/index.md

 ### Comment moderation <sup>TechPulse 2019</sup>

 > Trained and deployed NLP ML model as well as Vision ML model, both written in TensorFlow, to K8s cluster as services.
 Reduced error rate by 10%.
-It's a high-loaded service that handles tens of thousands of requests per day.
+It's a heavy-loaded service that handles tens of thousands of requests per day.

 ### Comment understanding

 > Deployed on-demand model training procedure to K8s cluster.
-It's a high-loaded service that handles tens of thousands of requests per day.
+It's a heavy-loaded service that handles tens of thousands of requests per day.

 ### Enterprise network security <sup>TechPulse 2019</sup>

-> Hadoop
+> Created scaleable detection systems in Hadoop, monitoring all the enterprise network traffic.
+The volume is 300 million per day.

 ### User login security <sup>TechPulse 2018</sup>

-> Hadoop TF XGB
+> Trained ML model built in TensorFlow and XGBoost to production.
+The volume is 14M per day.

 ### Notebook automation <sup>TechPulse 2018</sup>

-> Jupyter Hadoop Oozie
+> Built a feature to easily automate notebooks.

 ## Education